ikolossvary/ikolossvary.github.io/content/publication/bkt-ESCConformalIFS/index.md

 publication: 'preprint'
 publication_short: ""

 abstract: In a recent article, Rapaport showed that the there is no dimension drop for exponentially separated analytic IFSs on the real line.
-We show that the set of such exponentially separated IFSs in the space of analytic IFSs contains an open and dense set in the C^2 topology.
+We show that the set of such exponentially separated IFSs in the space of analytic IFSs contains an open and dense set in the $C^2$ topology.
 Moreover, we give a sufficient condition for the IFS to be exponentially separated which allows us to construct explicit examples which are exponentially separated.
-The key technical tool is the introduction of the \textit{dual IFS} which we believe has significant interest in its own right.
+The key technical tool is the introduction of the *dual IFS* which we believe has significant interest in its own right.
 As an application we also characterise when an analytic IFS can be conjugated to a self-similar IFS.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.